cgarz/walds/README.md

 This pairs well with the [Missing Content zip file](https://drive.google.com/file/d/0B6A_ITzSjsF3ZDRTN2ZKUUdzdDA) from here:
 https://steamfix.blogspot.com/2013/06/worms-armageddon-install-missing.html

+Alternatively you can use the `--restore-media` option to automatically restore the content from GitHub.
+Including restoration of "Pervo Laugh.wav" which is not restored with the missing content zip file.

 Changes in the steam/GoG version are listed here:
 https://worms2d.info/Steam_release_(Worms_Armageddon)